CaptLucy/IdleCalc/README.md

 It then tells you how much all those upgrades will cost when you add them together.

-I will continue to update it periodically with more features as I can think of plent more that this calculator could do.
+I will continue to update it periodically with more features as I can think of plenty more that this calculator could do.

 Maybe I will eventually make multiple tabs with different functions to help make more efficient decisions.